 @typechecker(int) def mulall(*args): res = 0 for arg in args: if res == 0: res = arg else: res *= arg return res @typechecker(str) def concat(*args): res = "" for arg in args: res += arg return res

 The benefit of the Python decorator on methods

 I guess you can now see the benefit of decorators.
 We can influence the behaviour of a function and create code-snippets that are re-usable.
 But now, let’s call the functions to see if our decorator works as expected.
 Note: the third invokation should produce an error 🙂

 TypeErrorTraceback (most recent call last) <ipython-input-6-cd2213a0d884> in <module> 35 print(mulall(1,2,3)) 36 print(concat("a", "b", "c")) ---> 37 print(mulall(1,2,"a")) <ipython-input-6-cd2213a0d884> in inner(*args, **kwargs) 7 def inner(*args, **kwargs): 8 for arg in args: ----> 9 isInt(arg) 10 11 for kwarg in kwargs: <ipython-input-6-cd2213a0d884> in isInt(arg) 3 def isInt(arg): 4 if not isinstance(arg, type): ----> 5 raise TypeError("Only full numbers permitted.
 Please check") 6 7 def inner(*args, **kwargs): TypeError: Only full numbers permitted.
 Please check

-I hope you like decorators.
+I hope you like the Python decorator.
 In my opinion, they are very helpful and provide great value.
 In the next tutorial, I will show how class decorators work.